-How Is Tea Made - All About the Process
+How Is Tea Made - It's A Process

 Explore the journey of your cup of tea.
-Learn from Twinings how your tea is made from the leaf all the way to your perfect afternoon tea time.
+Discover the process from leaf to cup, and learn how your Twinings tea is made with precision and expertise.

 The Tea Factory